 Sally Kirkright, CEO of AccessEAP, believes the reasons for a low user rate are a lack of employee awareness and a continued stigma associated with issues of mental health.

 She agrees that employees are often suspect of the confidentiality and adds that while many employers want to offer EAPs as part of the employee benefit package, they don’t promote it enough.

 If your company offers an EAP, don’t ignore it.
 Independent companies that offer it ensure its confidentiality.
 If it’s the stigma attached to mental health issues that keeps you from using it, try to get past it.

 Millions of people seek counseling every year for mental health issues, although many Americans avoid treatment.
 This is where an ounce of prevention is worth a pound of cure.
 It’s always better to catch a problem early on.
 It’s easier to deal with and quicker to heal.
 The longer you wait, the more personal issues will spread into other areas of your work and personal life.

-Albrecht says he used EPA counseling while in law enforcement and found it useful for “those things I saw in the field that I don’t want to see again, especially in my dreams.”
+Albrecht says he used EAP counseling while in law enforcement and found it useful for “those things I saw in the field that I don’t want to see again, especially in my dreams.”